-Bell’s palsy: Cause, symptoms and treatment
+Bell's palsy: Causes and treatment of facial paralysis

 Bell's palsy usually occurs suddenly, affecting the greater part of one side of the face.
 The cause often is unknown, but the condition has been associated with certain viruses such as herpes simplex and herpes zoster (shingles).
 Risk factors for Bell's palsy include diabetes, pregnancy and Lyme disease.